descope/python-sdk/README.md

 ### TOTP Authentication

-The user can authenticate using authenticator apps that.
+The user can authenticate using an authenticator app, such as Google Authenticator.
 Sign up like you would using any other authentication method.
-The sign response will contain a QR code `image` that can be displayed to the user to scan using their authenticator app, are insert the `key` manually.
+The sign up response will then contain a QR code `image` that can be displayed to the user to scan using their mobile device camera app, or the user can enter the `key` manually or click on the link provided by the `provisioning_url`.

 Existing users can add TOTP using the `update` function.